 For example, on the Mediterranean diet, it is acceptable to consume high-sugar fruits, starchy vegetables, and whole-grain carbohydrates; however, these should be avoided when aiming for ketosis.

-Instead, try replacing these carbs with foods such as broccoli, leafy greens, avocados, and small amounts of dairy products.
+Instead, try replacing these carbs with broccoli, leafy greens, avocados, and small dairy products.

 What Foods Can You Eat on a Mediterranean Keto Diet?